 What might I expect from online psychotherapy or counselling?

-I have extensive experience working via Skype and FaceTime.
+I have extensive experience working online with clients.
 My online clients can expect the same level of commitment from me as my 'in-person' clients.
-In my experience, it is not all that different to being in the same room as my clients - we both turn up at an agreed time and finish at a set time.
-Ok, I can't give them a hug should they want or need one, but I can use words to give them a metaphorical one!
+In my experience, it is not all that different to being in the same room as my clients.

 What is different, is that I'm being invited into their space (whether it be their home, office, car), which does give a different context to the work and allows me to experience their world, at least temporarily.
 This can illuminate some of the issues.
 Some people find it easier to open up and express their feelings while being in their own space, particularly if shame is a predominant emotion.